Pepper's ghost: Dircks and Pepper

 After seeing Dircks' peepshow model in 1862, Pepper quickly devised an ingenious twist whereby, through adding an angled sheet of glass and a screened-off orchestra pit, almost any theatre or hall could make the illusion visible to a large audience.
-First public performance in December 1862—a scene from Charles Dickens’s The Haunted Man—produced rapturous responses from audience and journalists.
+The first public performance in December 1862—a scene from Charles Dickens's The Haunted Man—produced rapturous responses from audience and journalists.
 A deal was struck between Pepper and Dircks whereby they jointly patented the illusion.
 Dircks agreed to waive any share of profits for the satisfaction of seeing his idea implemented so effectively.
 Their joint patent was obtained provisionally in February 1863 and ratified in October 1863.

 Before Dircks' partnership with Pepper was a full year old, Dircks published a book which accused Pepper of plotting to systematically stamp Pepper's name alone on their joint creation.
 According to Dircks, while Pepper took care to credit Dircks in any communications to the scientific community, everything which reached the general public—like newspaper reports, advertisements and theatre posters—mentioned Pepper alone.
 Whenever Dircks complained, he said, Pepper would blame careless journalists or theatre managers.
 However, the omission had occurred so repeatedly that Dircks believed that Pepper was deliberately striving to fix his name alone in the minds of the general public.
 A good half of Dircks' 106-page book, The Ghost, comprises such recriminations with detailed examples of how Pepper hid Dircks' name.

 An earlier 1863 Spectator article had presented the Dircks/Pepper partnership thus: